ghnmqdtg/VM-ASR/README.md

 # VM-ASR
 **VM-ASR: A Lightweight Dual-Stream U-Net Model for Efﬁcient Audio Super-Resolution**

-The official PyTorch implementation of VM-ASR, a model designed for high-fidelity audio super-resolution. [paper(early access)](https://ieeexplore.ieee.org/document/10852332), [demo](https://ghnmqdtg.github.io/vm-asr-demo/).
+- The official PyTorch implementation of VM-ASR, a model designed for high-fidelity audio super-resolution.
+- This research has been published in the *IEEE/ACM Transactions on Audio, Speech, and Language Processing* on 24 January 2025.
+[Paper](https://ieeexplore.ieee.org/document/10852332), [Demo](https://ghnmqdtg.github.io/vm-asr-demo/).

-## Introduction
+## Abstract
-VM-ASR is a novel lightweight audio super-resolution (ASR) model that leverages the Visual State Space (VSS) block of [VMamba](https://github.com/MzeroMiko/VMamba) to effectively capture global and local contextual information within audio spectrograms.
+Audio super-resolution (ASR), also known as bandwidth extension (BWE), aims to enhance the quality of low-resolution audio by recovering high-frequency components.
+However, existing methods often struggle to model harmonic relationships accurately and balance the inference speed and computational complexity.
+In this paper, we propose VM-ASR, a novel lightweight ASR model that leverages the Visual State Space (VSS) block to effectively capture global and local contextual information within audio spectrograms.
 This enables VM-ASR to model harmonic relationships more accurately, improving audio quality.
 Our experiments on the VCTK dataset demonstrate that VM-ASR consistently outperforms state-of-the-art methods in spectral reconstruction across various input-output sample rate pairs, achieving significantly lower Log-Spectral Distance (LSD) while maintaining a smaller model size (3.01M parameters) and lower computational complexity (2.98 GFLOPS).
+This makes VM-ASR not only a promising solution for real-time applications and resource-constrained environments but also opens up exciting possibilities in telecommunications, speech synthesis, and audio restoration.

 <!-- Image -->
 <p align="center">